COVID-19 Booster doses offering further protection to residents and workers

 The Commonwealth’s COVID-19 booster vaccination program in residential aged care is well underway.
 To date, over 900 clinics have delivered Pfizer booster doses to residents and workers at residential aged care facilities across Australia.

-Yesterday the Australian Government accepted ATAGI’s recommendation that the time frame for booster doses be brought forward from six months to five months.
+Yesterday the Australian Government accepted ATAGI’s recommendation that the time frame for booster doses be brought forward from 6 months to 5 months.

 Based on the new advice, we are now working with vaccine providers and residential aged care facilities to bring forward where possible those booster clinics currently scheduled for early 2022.